DIAS Dunsink Observatory

 2016 – 2021

-Principal Investigator of a European Office of Aerospace Research and Development research to operations project to improve solar eruption prediction using terrestrial weather forecasting methods.
+Principal Investigator European Office of Aerospace Research and Development research to operations project to improve solar eruption prediction using terrestrial weather forecasting methods.
 Principal Investigator of Science Foundation Ireland Discover Astronomical Midlands Project, engaging rural communities with astronomy through the Irish Low Frequency Array Radio Telescope.
-Contributor to the EU Framework Package 7 HELCATS and Horizon 2020 FLARECAST and PRE-EST projects.
+Project Board Member of the Horizon 2020 PRE-EST and FLARECAST projects, contributor to the FP7 HELCATS project.
 Irish Research Council Postdoctoral Fellow.

 2013 – 2016